 The audio clock regeneration (ACR) interface has a Cycle Time Stamp (CTS) parameter vector and an Audio Clock Regeneration Value (N) parameter vector.
-Both vectors are 20 bits wide.
-The valid signal is driven High when the CTS and N parameters are stable.
-For more information, see Chapter 7 of the HDMI 1.4 specification [Ref 10].
+Both vectors are 20

 On the rising edge of the valid signal, the TX reads the CTS and N parameters from the ACR input interface and transmits an audio clock regeneration packet.